UntitledModGame/UntitledModGame.github.io/almost_done_cooking/2024-10-21_lessons_from_umg.md

 <br/>

 ## SSOTs are great (But beware of SSOT/coupling tradeoff)
-Not much needs to be said here honestly.

-If we have data as a SSOT, there is less opportunity for desyncs.
+If we have data as a SSOT, there is less opportunity for bugs.
 There are less moving parts, and the system is more robust.

 One downside: